awsdocs/aws-deeplens-user-guide/doc_source/deeplens-extend.md

 1. In the function code box, delete all of the code\.

-1. Paste the following code in the function code box\.
+1. Paste the following JavaScript code in the function code box\.
 You need to change one line in the code to indicate how you want to get notifications\.
 You do that in the next step\.

    ```
    /**